The Last Run: Under John Huston

-Richard Fleischer
+Under Richard Fleischer

 Production was shut down for a week.
 MGM head of European operations Robert Littman flew out to the set.
 Jim Aubrey, head of MGM, wanted to abandon filming but Littman persuaded him to continue.
 Littman called Richard Fleischer, who had just finished directing Mia Farrow in See No Evil.
 Fleischer turned down the job, disliking the script.
 He was persuaded to visit the unit, where he met with the producer, star and writer.
 He got Sharp to tell him the story they were making, and said that was not the story in the script.
 Fleischer read the original draft and felt "all the important parts" had been cut out.

 Finding a replacement for Aumont was more difficult.
 Scott wanted Bonnie Bedelia who had just finished a movie in Spain but she turned down the part.
 Eventually the role went to Trish Van Devere, an American actress who had just made her film debut in Where's Poppa?.
 Scott and Van Devere fell in love during the production once Dewhurst left the unit.
 Dewhurst and Scott divorced after the production concluded, and the actor married Van Devere.
 "What happened in the film, happened in life," said Fleischer.
 "That's nature imitating art."

 The film finished with a cost of a little over $2 million, being only one week and $30,000 over the original schedule.
 "I think it's a miracle it got made," said Fleischer.
 "I'm the miracle."

 Release

-Metro-Goldwyn-Mayer promoted the film with the tag line: "In the tradition of Hemingway and Bogart."
+Home media

+In 2011, The Last Run was released on DVD as a Warner Brothers Archive release.